srilatha99/Coded-updated/README.md

 ### Additional Considerations ###

-In this test, we are hoping to see demonstration of an understanding of the following:
+Here, we are hoping to see demonstration of an understanding of the following:

 Model-View-Controller Architecture
 Entity Framework